 Therapeutic Approach: Over the years, I’ve experienced psychotherapy as a means to heal and change a variety of ills in body and mind.
-We are complex beings whose health and well-being are deeply interconnected and intertwined.
+We are complex beings whose health and vitality is deeply interconnected and intertwined with our environment and relationships.
 Although our mental life is extraordinarily important to analyze, it is only one part of a larger system that we will explore together.
 A transformative psychotherapy includes the whole self: mind, body, and spirit.

-Rather than extending a judgement, I want each person to learn to look and listen more deeply to the behaviors, emotions, thoughts, and bodily sensations that accompany them.
-Every one of these expressions are breadcrumbs that will help us understand your past and your personage in the present.
-These expressions of your being, both the ones you may deem positive and the ones you may deem negative, tell important stories about the life you’ve lived.
+Instead of getting bogged down with judgements, I want each person to learn to look and listen more deeply to the behaviors, emotions, thoughts, and bodily sensations that accompany them.
+Every one of these expressions are breadcrumbs that will help us understand your past and your present.
 You are who you are for a reason.
 You struggle with the things you do for a reason.
 Our initial work is to help you understand this and why it makes sense in the context of the environment you grew up in.

-In my mind, the point of psychotherapy is to help you develop and grow into more of who you are…not to make you into someone or something else.
+The goal of psychotherapy is to help you develop and grow into more of who you are…not to make you into someone or something else.
 I count it a great privilege to get to witness and walk with you as we journey together.
-I echo the sentiment of St. Irenaeus.
-The most glorious thing one could experience on earth is a human being “fully alive”.
-This is my hope for you as you enter the process of therapy.